 All other things being equal, the taller guy with more muscle is going to add size at a faster rate than the shorter guy.

-Although both groups put on muscle during the 12-week study, the slender guys gained only 0.7 pounds versus 3.5 pounds in the solid group.
-In other words, the mesomorphs gained muscle FIVE TIMES more quickly than the ectomorphs.
+All the men put on muscle during the 12-week study.
+But the slender guys gained an average of just 0.7 pounds, compared to 3.5 pounds in the solid group.
+In other words, subjects in the “solid” group gained FIVE TIMES more muscle than those in the “slender” group.

 If you have a large frame and sturdy joints, then you’ve got an advantage over someone with a smaller frame, as you’ll generally be able to lift more weight and deliver a greater training stimulus to the muscles each time you train.